SECTION 1: PURPOSE OF FOUNDATION GRANT ADMINISTRATION POLICIES

 5.5 Grant applications are evaluated for the quality of their response to the information required in the RFGA, and based on the reasonableness and appropriateness of accompanying budgets/costs to complete the proposed project and impact to targeted patients.

 5.6 After completing their review of the grant applications, the Evaluation Committee will make their recommendations.
-The scores from each application are tallied and final evaluation scores and funding recommendations will be presented to the Board of Trustees.
-Remarks made by the members of the Evaluation Committee are reviewed and confirmed to be appropriate by the Board of Trustees, reflecting relevant strengths and weaknesses of the application.
+The scores from each application are tallied and final evaluation scores and funding recommendations will be presented to the Board of Directors.
+Remarks made by the members of the Evaluation Committee are reviewed and confirmed to be appropriate by the Board of Directors, reflecting relevant strengths and weaknesses of the application.

 5.7 A recommendation for award is made using the process of consensus.